Hui606/Install-CGAL-Bindings-for-python-and-java/README.md

 # Install-CGAL-Bindings-for-python
-To introduce ow to install cgal-swig-bindings for python
+To introduce how to install cgal-swig-bindings for python and java

 My computer is MacOS with python 3.7